BrowserSync/recipes/recipes/grunt.sass.autoprefixer/desc.md

 This example shows how you can chain potentially slow-running tasks, but still achieve CSS Injection.
-The trick, as seen below, is to NOT watch the CSS files at all, but instead trigger the `browserSync.reload` method at exactly the correct time.
+The trick, as seen below, is to use the `bsReload` task that now comes bundled with `grunt-browser-sync` since `2.1.0`

-That's why we configure the watch task like this:
+Don't forget the `spawn: false` option for the watch task - it's a requirement that allows BrowserSync to work correctly

 ```js
 watch: {